-The questions listed below have been gathered from a variety of sources: iRock Parent Nights, Community Forums, Twitter Chats, and via the Contact Us link on this website.
+The questions listed below have been gathered from a variety of sources: iRock Parent Nights and Orientations, Community Forums, Twitter Chats, and via the Contact Us link on this website.
 Check back frequently for updates or additions.

 Where will iPads be placed in our schools for the 2014-15 school year?

 iPads will be distributed during the first few weeks of school.
 Parents of students in grades 4-8 who would like their child to take the iPad home must meet three requirements:

 - A parent, or guardian, must attend an orientation session on the district’s Mobile Computing Guide.
 Orientation sessions will be held in each school, so please check your school’s website for dates and times.
 Parents who have attended a face-to-face orientation in prior years need not do so again.
 Records of attendance have been stored in PowerSchool, the district’s student information system.

 Grades 9 – 12